ldi-github/shirates-core/doc/markdown/in_action/performance_tuning_with_cache_control/direct_access_mode.md

 ### Cons.

 - Slower than cache mode when get many elements
-- Relative selector is not available
+- Direction based/Flow based relative selector is not available
-- currentScreen is not set automatically.
-You have to set currentScreen with `screenIs`/`switchScreen` function manually before using selector nickname
+- `currentScreen` is not set automatically.
+You have to set `currentScreen` with `screenIs`/`switchScreen` function manually before using selector nickname
 - Other functions may be restricted